 Be sure to follow him on Facebook and Twitter as well!

-As the internet started to grow, We began internet websites, multi-format audio and video, and new 'online' fanclubs, as well as commercial and non-commercial sites for business and personal use.
-In 2001, we relocated to South Florida.
+As the internet started to grow, Alan began internet websites, multi-format audio and video, and new 'online' fanclubs, as well as commercial and non-commercial sites for business and personal use.
+In late 2001, he relocated to South Florida.

-We provide our services at low cost (well below what most charge) because we believe the internet should not cost people a fortune.
-We would rather earn our money from your referals than overcharge you as others do.
+Alan provide his services at low cost (well below what most charge) because he believes the internet should not cost people a fortune.
+He would rather earn his money from your referals than overcharge you as others do.

-As companies and business come and go, we are always working with new clients on new idea's.
+As companies and business come and go, Alan is always working with new clients on new idea's.